 Thomas Gannon - Master Grower, shares Elaine's extensive experience as a master grower and has been cultivating cannabis for almost 20 years.
 He is experienced in all aspects of cultivation, has expert knowledge of the key grow mediums and brings expertise in environmental and atmospheric control.
-He has developed new strains of cannabis and specializes in solventless extraction methods.
+He has developed new strains of cannabis and specializes in solvent-less extraction methods.
 During the last 20 years Thomas (together with Elaine) has shared the management of a highly successful cannabis business.

 Operations: J&L's activities will be located at 104 Governor Dukakis Ave., in Orange, Massachusetts.
-J&L will occupy 8,000 sq ft of cultivation and processing space.
+J&L will occupy 8,000 sq ft of cultivation and processing space and a 28,000 square feet outdoor grow.